hipe/tmx/lib/skylab/slicer/doc/issues/137-workflow-patterns.md

     that to not mutate.

-  • generally, the more arguments an action takes, the more work it will be to implement that action. this can be mitigated if you can re-use existing work that handles the arguments.
+  • generally, the more arguments an action takes, the more work it will be to implement that action. the more arguments you can process by re-using existing work, the more this factor is mitigated.

 let's look at the order again, and we'll also add notation from the perspective of mutability:

     1. list FIRST     - does not mutate
     2. THEN retrieve  - does not mutate
-    2. THEN delete    - mutates the collection
+    3. THEN delete    - mutates the collection
     4. THEN create    - mutates an entity and collection
     5. THEN update    - mutates an entity

 let's also look at the order in terms of the kinds of "arguments" that are typically necessary for such "actions"

-    1. list FIRST     - no arguments (or some sort of collection identifier)
+    1. list FIRST     - ~0 arguments (or some sort of collection identifier)
-    2. THEN retrieve  - same args as above plus an entity identifier
+    2. THEN retrieve  - ~1: same args as above plus an entity identifier
-    2. THEN delete    - exact same args as above
+    3. THEN delete    - ~1: exact same args as above
-    4. THEN create    - same args as 1. plus ALL required fields and etc
+    4. THEN create    - ~many: same as (1) plus ALL required fields and etc
-    5. THEN update    - typically similar to 4.
-AND args from 2.
+    5. THEN update    - ~many: typically the args from (4) plus (2).

-in step 1. you get your head (and code) around the basics of working with your datastore. also you have to get your entity class-ish working, but only enough to list often only a single field from it (the natural-key type field). and you're not mutating anything, so there aren't as many "moving parts" (and points of failure) as there would otherwise be.
+in step 1 you get your head (and code) around the basics of working with your datastore. also you have to get your entity class-ish working, but only enough to list often only a single field from it (the natural-key type field). and you're not mutating anything, so there aren't as many "moving parts" (and points of failure) as there would otherwise be.

-in step 2. you implement the resolution of a single entity from an identifier. you have at least two branches to cover here; the entity may not be found. and you may get into working with particular fields of your entity and displaying them in some read-only way. but again there is no mutation yet; you have staved that off until..
+in step 2 you implement the resolution of a single entity from an identifier. you have at least two branches to cover here; the entity may not be found. and you may get into working with particular fields of your entity and displaying them in some read-only way. but again there is no mutation yet; you have staved that off until..

-step 3. deleting (to whatever extent you actually do this) is a step that in practice is intuitively (or ostensibly pragmatically) saved either for the end or for never. we think it makes the most sense to implement the delete as the first mutating action because:
+step 3: deleting (to whatever extent you actually do this) is a step that in practice is intuitively (or ostensibly pragmatically) saved either for the end or for never. we think it makes the most sense to implement the delete as the first mutating action because: